 The exceptional leadership in Indian Country is often invisible to and therefore systematically underfunded by philanthropy.
 Funders are increasingly aware of the striking inequities Native peoples face and the patterns of giving in philanthropy that reinforce historical and systemic health disparities.
 Yet while many funders are committed to redressing these patterns in their own grant making, most lack the knowledge of and relationships with Native-led organizations needed to start this journey.
 Funders are eager to learn about the most promising, effective, Native-led solutions to food and nutrition challenges, yet they are only aware of a small sliver of the work happening in Indian Country.

-Crystal Echo Hawk, founder of IllumiNative, has talked about the impact of underinvestment and attention from philanthropy in Native communities.
+Crystal Echo Hawk, founder of IllumiNative, a project of the New Venture Fund, has talked about the impact of underinvestment and attention from philanthropy in Native communities.
 “Our research has shown that less than 0.3 percent of philanthropic resources goes to Native communities—and two-thirds of that funding goes to non-Native organizations.
 The asset map can help guide support into the hands of Native organizations that are leading the way in innovative food initiatives.”

 This new asset map tool provides funders with a user-friendly database of high-impact leaders and organizations in Indian Country, reducing barriers to investment in Native-led solutions.
 In collaboration with Arabella Advisors, IllumiNative and IFAI gathered feedback from funders to understand what information, resources, and functionality could best help the funders explore opportunities to expand their food and nutrition work with Native communities.